alfa-project/alfa-framework/docs/guides/alfa_install.md

 ---->

 ### 6. Build the image

-Finally start petalinux-build to build our custom Linux image:
+Finally, start petalinux-build to build our custom Linux image:

 ```sh
 petalinux-build -c ros-petalinux
 ```

 This should create a Linux image for zcu104 and display no errors.
 If some errors appear, the possibilities are: different package releases, corrupted downloaded files, low RAM memory, low disk space, low swap memory, or network-related issues.
 In case of memory issues, usually changing the number of parallel jobs to a lower number, and/or increasing the size of the swap memory solves the problem.

-### 7. Generate boot components and SDcard image:
+### 7. Generate boot components and SDcard image

 The build images are located under the project folder alfa_zcu104/images/linux directory.
 A copy is also placed in the /tftpboot directory if the option is enabled in the system-level configuration for the PetaLinux project.

 **Important:** By default, besides the kernel, RootFS, and U-Boot, the PetaLinux project is configured to generate and build the other boot components for Zynq FSBL, Zynq UltraScale+ MPSoC FSBL and PMU firmware, and for Versal PLM and PSM firmware.
 For more details on the auto generated boot components, see [UG1144 - Generating Boot Components](https://docs.xilinx.com/r/en-US/ug1144-petalinux-tools-reference-guide/Generating-Boot-Components).

 A boot image usually contains a first stage boot loader image (Zynqmp_fsbl.elf), FPGA bitstream (project1.bit), PMU firmware (pmufw.elf), TF-A (bl31.elf), device tree description (system.dtb), and U-Boot (u-boot.elf).

 Generate the boot image in .BIN format to include these components.
 This also includes the default bitstrem file.

 ```sh
 petalinux-package --boot --fpga --u-boot